AshPV24/FYP/README.md

-# FYP
+# SRQIS
-SMART ROBOTIC QUALITY INSPECTION SYSTEM
+SMART ROBOTIC QUALITY INSPECTION SYSTEM (SRQIS)

 Objective : To design and develop a smart robotics arm which has the capability to perform quality inspection and segregate parts based on the types of defects.